 You will now be taken to a new window called “function arguments.”
 Excel has assumed by default that we wish to calculate the median for the values in the column directly about (cells F2 to F21).
 Once determining that range in “Number 1” is correct, click “OK.”
 If Excel does not make the correct assumption, you will have to enter the rage of cells manually before pressing “OK.”
 The median will now appear in the selected cell.

 The median job satisfaction in the GSS 2008 subsample corresponds to the numerical value 3.
 Looking back to our coding scheme we can see that 1=very dissatisfied, 2= a little dissatisfied, 3= moderately satisfied, and 4=very satisfied.
-The median job satisfaction is therefore “moderately satisfied” (note: for categorical data that has been coded, the mean is always corresponds to category represented by a given numerical code, never to the numerical code itself).
+The median job satisfaction is therefore “moderately satisfied” (note: for categorical data that has been coded, the mean always corresponds to the category represented by a given numerical code, never to the numerical code itself).

 - The median can also be obtained from an existing frequency distribution including cumulative percentages by locating the value that falls at the 50th percentile.

 Finding the Mode: The Most Common Value in the Distribution

 The mode is the most frequently occurring value for a particular variable.
 The mode can be calculated for nominal, ordinal, or interval-ratio level data.
 One method of finding the mode is to count up the frequencies of each value for a particular variable and determining which value occurs most often.
 If we have already created a frequency distribution for a given variable, finding the mode is fairly simple.
 Let’s take another look at the frequency distribution we created for “Highest Rank (Symbols)” using the College Rating Survey data (located on the right).
 This frequency distribution was created in this previous article.